Vietnam national under-23 football team: Early years and downfall

-The team is considered to be the feeder team for the Vietnam national football team.
+The team is considered to be the feeder team for the Vietnam national football team, with its successes and performance are usually consistent and closely associated with its senior counterpart.
+The under-23 team played their first unofficial matches in the 1997 Independence Cup, and played their first official match against Indonesia on 26 April 1999.
+The Vietnamese football team did not enjoy relative success until 2003, when they came second in that year's Southeast Asian Games as hosts.

 During the 2005 Southeast Asian Games in the Philippines, a betting and match-fixing scandal involving the team captain Lê Quốc Vượng shocked the team reputation.
-The scandal destroyed several of the team players careers, including striker Phạm Văn Quyến and shattered Vietnamese public image towards the youth team to which many of their football fans stay away from the sport with the number of stadium attendance also decrease dramatically.
+The scandal destroyed the careers of several players on the squad, including striker Phạm Văn Quyến and shattered Vietnamese public image towards the youth team, making many of their football fans stay away from the sport along with the a dramatic decrease in attendance for matches.

 Youth redevelopment and revival

-In 2007, the Hoàng Anh Gia Lai – Arsenal JMG Academy was established through partnership with Arsenal F.C., JMG Academy and the Vietnamese privately owned Hoàng Anh Gia Lai Corporation to revive the Vietnamese youth football.
-Through training of the Vietnamese youth players in the academy, this subsequently produced many new talented players which become part of the new generation of the under-23 squad.
+In 2007, the Hoàng Anh Gia Lai – Arsenal JMG Academy was established through a partnership with Arsenal F.C., JMG Academy and the Vietnamese privately owned Hoàng Anh Gia Lai Corporation to revive the Vietnamese youth football.
+Through training of the Vietnamese youth players in the academy, this subsequently produced many new talented players which became part of the new generation of under-23s.

+However, the redevelopment program wouldn't bring immediate success.
+Although Vietnam was able to produce some surprising performances in tournaments, such as reaching the round of 16 in the 2014 Asian Games, the team generally failed to deliver the expected regional dominance, most notably coming second in the 2009 Southeast Asian Games as favorites to win the tournament and only finishing third in the 2015 Southeast Asian Games with an extremely talented squad.
+The greatest disappointment came in the 2017 Southeast Asian Games, when Vietnam were eliminated in the group stage despite the squad being regarded as the most talented squad since the revival period, containing many players who had participated in the 2017 FIFA U-20 World Cup.

-AFC U-23 Championship
+AFC U-23 Asian Cup

 2016 AFC U-23 Championship

-Under Japanese coach Toshiya Miura, Vietnam made their debut in this tournament having qualified from the AFC U-23 qualification in 2016.
-Positioned in Group I in the qualifiers, Vietnam claimed their first victory over Malaysia by 2–1, though losing to Japan by 0–2 in the next match.
-The team managed to gain a large victory over Macau by 7–0 in their last group match, and subsequently became the group runners-up.
-The team then placed in Group D, where they lost 1–3 to Jordan, 0–2 to Australia, and 2–3 to United Arab Emirates.
+Under Japanese coach Toshiya Miura, Vietnam made their debut in the tournament having qualified from the AFC U-23 qualification in 2016.
+Positioned in Group I in the qualifiers, Vietnam claimed their first victory over Malaysia by beating them 2–1, though they would lose 0–2 to Japan afterwards but managed to bounce back with a 7–0 win over Macau in their last group match, and became the group runners-up.
+The team was then placed in Group D, where they lost 1–3 to Jordan, 0–2 to Australia, and 2–3 to United Arab Emirates.